SquareShaper/markovExperiment/README.md

 ```js
 gen.generate(amount);
 ```
-For generating an `amount` of words/text upto the specified words/letters without your prompt at the start.
+For generating an `amount` of words/text up to the specified words/letters without your prompt at the start.

 For example usage, check app.js.